norenh/SimpleTester/README.txt

 Statements in script does the following:

-find - returns true if element is found select - selects a element in a dropdown asserttxt - do getText() on element and check against "text" assertatr  - do getAttribute on "attribute" of element compare against "value"
+assert - returns true if element is found select - selects a element in a dropdown asserttxt - do getText() on element and check against "text" assertatr  - do getAttribute on "attribute" of element compare against "value"